• Skip to primary navigation

 Essential Eligibility Criteria

 Camp Ketcha takes the health and safety of our community very seriously.
 This includes the physical and emotional safety of our campers and our staff.
-Camp is a magical place where campers have the opportunity to grow, meet new and different people, experience challenges, gain a sense of community.
+Camp is a magical place where campers have the opportunity to grow, meet new and different people, experience challenges, and gain a sense of community.
 To help you identify if your child is ready for Camp Ketcha, please evaluate the following criteria prior to registration.

 What does camp readiness look like?